bagelquant/friends_data_mining/docs/data_description.md

 ## Acknowledgements

-The raw transcripts of every episode were originally scraped from here: https://fangj.github.io/friends/.
+The raw transcripts of every episode were originally scraped from here: [Friends quotes](https://fangj.github.io/friends/).
 Additional work cleaning up the data and removing invalid rows was done by [Jorge Nachtigall](https://www.kaggle.com/jorgenachtigall)